akkshitha676/SoC-24-Gesture-Based-Text-Creation-and-Recognition/README.md

 2. Adjust the distance between your thumb and index finger.
 3. The system volume changes according to the detected finger distance.

-### Drag and Drop
+### Gesture-based Drag and Drop

 1. Launch the drag-and-drop application.
 2. Select the object using the predefined gesture.
-3. Move your hand to reposition the object on the screen.
+3. Move your hand to reposition the object.

 ### Pause Detection

-1. Run the pause detection application.
+1. Launch the pause detection application.
 2. Show four or more fingers to trigger the pause action.

 ---